jackroberts-gh/helm-charts/charts/gitea/README.md

 ### k3s/arm compatible

 # Helm chart for Gitea.
-## Tested via deploying in to a k3s RPi4 cluster.
+## Tested via deploying in to a k3s RPi4 cluster!

 # Gitea Helm chart
 [Gitea](https://gitea.com/) is a lightweight GitHub clone.
 This is for those who wish to self host their own git repos on kubernetes.